 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walker Papers #4 series and is a is a paperback edition on August 18, 2009 and has 384 pages.
+It is part of the Walker Papers #4 series and is a on August 18, 2009 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Fourth in the Walker Papers urban fantasy series revolving around Joanne Walker.
 She’s been a detective with the Seattle Police Department for four months now.
 And barely longer as a shaman.

 Crack me up…Joanne’s plan to not be recognized by wearing a mask is thwarted with that wolf whistle, lol.
 After events in Coyote Dreams, 3, Joanne has gotten more introspective about her perspective in childhood.
 I do like that she’s finally starting to accept that she has gifts.

 I do enjoy Joanne’s engine metaphors; it’s amazing how many can be interpreted, ahem, sexually, lol.
 No, that’s not why I’m laughing though.
 It’s that Jo is amazingly shy about such things and is so used to being one of the guys, that I can’t help but laugh when she catches herself, accidentally revving someone’s engine.

 Bloody insurance companies…oh, well, at least they’re consistent, even in books.
 Keeps that level of realism up, lol.
 And let Jo’s experience be a lesson to you.
 Do NOT try to save your insurance company money.
 They’ll just think you’re scamming them.
 Jerks.
 I did enjoy Billy’s comment when he realized what the brouhaha was about.
 Yep, he knows Joanie all right.